The end of the beginning

 Another use case for banks is related to a thing called PSD2 which stands for The Revised Payment Services Directive.
 To be more detailed the part of PSD2 that talks about the need for businesses to provide Strong Customer Authentication (SCA) for e-commerce payments.

 Until recently strong authentication was a choice.
 Big commercial banks with big budgets were able to introduce strong authentication years ago.
-Smaller banks like for example cooperative banks were confronted with a big technological challenge that they had to address somehow.
+Smaller banks like example cooperative banks were confronted with a big technological challenge that they had to address somehow.

-After some demo sessions that we performed for a couple of local cooperative banks, we have realized that there’s a huge potential for these banks to save time and money and quickly adjust to PSD2 directive by introducing Secfense.
+After some demo sessions that we performed for a couple of local cooperative banks, we have realized that there’s a huge potential for these banks to save time and money and quickly adjust to the PSD2 directive by introducing Secfense.
 Required by the directive Strong Customer Authentication solution that comes in the form of physical or virtual appliance and can be introduced in hours can save time and money that small banks simply don’t have.

 There are niches where standard cybersecurity solutions simply can’t cover.
 Strong SSO authentication is difficult to implement using standard market solutions and for example in the banking sector, this is still a big challenge.